25 Fun Things to Do With Babies and Toddlers

-“Blocks can be used to hone fine motor skills,” says Michele Morrison, director of training and program support for The Parent-Child Home Program in New York.
+Good to know: “Blocks can be used to hone fine motor skills,” says Michele Morrison, director of training and program support for The Parent-Child Home Program in New York.
 “They’re also wonderful for looking at similarities and differences; try grouping them by size, shape or color.
 They can be used for counting activities and teaching basic directional concepts and colors too.”

 Good to know: “Studies have shown that the more words kids are exposed to, the better they typically do in school.
 So the more we can stretch their vocabulary, the better.
 And children between the ages of 16 and 24 months are real sponges for language.
 That’s when language is really blossoming, and a very important window in terms of child development.”

 A small rubber ball is good for hours of fun.
 (Just make sure the ball is bigger than the inside of a cardboard paper towel tube.
 You don’t want your child playing with a potential choking hazard.)
 “Show your toddler how to kick, throw and chase the ball,” says McMaken.
 “They will be developing motor skills and also getting a pint-sized physics lesson as they observe the way the ball behaves under different forces.”

 Toss some plastic measuring cups into the tub or kiddie pool to open up a whole new window of learning for your child.
 Let your child play, experiment and make observations.
 If you want to play along, try filling a half-cup container and pouring it into a one-cup container.
 Then fill the one-cup measure and have your child try to dump the contents into the half-cup container.
 It won’t fit!

 Cardboard boxes are cheap, easy to find and endlessly entertaining—not to mention cognitively stimulating.
 “Children are little scientists,” Morrison says.
 “Many kids this age are fascinated with filling up boxes and dumping out boxes.”
 And while that can be annoying for parents (aka the Head Cleaner-Uppers), your little scientist is actually learning about cause and effect.

 “Classic nursery rhymes and children’s songs like ‘This Little Piggy’ and ‘Five Monkeys on the Bed’ help kids understand basic mathematical concepts such as ‘taking away’ and ‘adding to,’” Laing says.
 “Kids this age aren’t going to be able to add and subtract, but they can begin to understand the concepts.”

-Combining the songs with the appropriate actions really drives home the message.
+Good to know: Combining the songs with the appropriate actions really drives home the message.
 So you’ll want to play with those piggies too.

 Tearing is immensely satisfying for young kids, McMaken says, so show your toddler how to tear strips of paper from a piece of construction paper.
-If he’s interested, you can even show him how to glue the torn pieces to another piece of paper.
+If they’re interested, you can even show the, how to glue the torn pieces to another piece of paper.
 “This activity is useful for teaching color concepts,” McMaken explains.
 “It also develops fine motor skills which will become important for writing, and as a bonus, mastering the sequence of steps (tear, apply glue, place on paper) is important practice for later development of reading skills.”